 All employees will be given health and safety induction training by an appropriate person at each site when they start work, which should cover basics such as first aid and fire safety.
 There will also be appropriate job specific health and safety training.
-In addition training will be provided if risks change, and refresher training when skills are not frequently used.
+In addition, training will be provided if risks change and refresher training when skills are not frequently used.

-- 1. Induction training will be organised by site specific CPD Coordinators. - 2.
-'On the job'/job specific training to be provided by line managers/departmental heads as appropriate. - 3.
+- 1. Induction training will be organised by site specific coordinators. - 2.
+'On the job'/job specific training to be provided by line managers as appropriate. - 3.
 Specific jobs requiring special training are identified as part of the staff appointment process, CELT training matrix and/or annual staff review process.
-All staff are required to continually review their personal CPD and that of their team and bring all training and development requests to their own line manager for consideration prior to submission to the relevant CPD Co-ordinator. - 4.
-On-line training is available from iHasco (Interactive Health and Safety Company). - 5.
+All staff are required to continually review their personal CPD and that of their team and bring all training and development requests to their own line manager for consideration prior to submission to the relevant CPD Co-ordinator.

+- 4. On-line mandatory and other training is available from iHasco (Interactive Health and Safety Company). - 5.
 Further training and guidance is available from Cornwall Council's Health Safety and Wellbeing Team. - 5.
 Training records are kept by the CPD Coordinators and held on personnel files. - 6.
-Training will be identified, arranged and monitored by line managers/departmental heads and the relevant CPD Coordinator. - 7.
-The 'master' induction training pack is kept & updated by the site CPD Coordinator.
+Training will be identified, arranged and monitored by line managers. - 7.
+The 'master' induction training pack is kept & updated by the Office Manager / Deputy Headteacher.